allexz10/portfolio/README.md

 # Portfolio

 This is a project I undertook to advance my skills using [React.ts](https://reactjs.org/) and other parts of its ecosystem.
+The page has an adaptive layout that looks great both on the desktop and in the mobile version.

 ![Header](https://github.com/allexz10/allexz10/blob/main/assets/portfolio.gif)